CQuinlan1/Projecttips/README.md

 * TIME 0=day, 1=night
 * SIZE Size of the party

-The data collection was assigned to the days and times, tables and clients  that the particular server was assigned to work.The dataset is included in seaborn as a dataframe,and  it hs 244 rows and 7 variables.
+The data collection was assigned to the days and times, tables and clients  that the particular server was assigned to work.The dataset is included in seaborn as a dataframe, and  it has 244 rows and 7 variables.
 By analysing the dataset we get an insight into the factors that may influence the tip quantity.

 ## Plan Outline :
 * To syn my file with gitHub